DFHack/dfhack/docs/Tags.rst

 :orphan:

 - `tag/adventure`: Tools that are useful while in adventure mode.
+Note that some tools only tagged with "fort" might also work in adventure mode, but not always in expected ways.
+Feel free to experiment, though!
 - `tag/fort`: Tools that are useful while in fort mode.
 - `tag/legends`: Tools that are useful while in legends mode.
-- `tag/items`: Tools that create or modify in-game items.
-- `tag/units`: Tools that create or modify units.
-- `tag/jobs`: Tools that create or modify jobs.
-- `tag/labors`: Tools that deal with labor assignment.
+- `tag/embark`: Tools that are useful while on the embark screen.
-- `tag/auto`: Tools that automatically manage some aspect of your fortress.
-- `tag/map`: Map modification.
 - `tag/system`: Tools related to working with DFHack commands or the core DFHack library.
+- `tag/dev`: Tools useful for develpers and modders.
+- `tag/auto`: Tools that you turn on and then they automatically manage some aspect of your fortress.
 - `tag/productivity`: Tools that help you do things that you could do manually, but using the tool is better and faster.
-- `tag/animals`: Tools that help you manage animals.
-- `tag/fix`: Tools that fix specific bugs.
 - `tag/inspection`: Tools that let you inspect game data.
-- `tag/buildings`: Tools that help you work wtih placing or configuring buildings and furniture.
+- `tag/design`: Tools that help you design your fort.
 - `tag/quickfort`: Tools that are involved in creating and playing back blueprints.
-- `tag/dev`: Tools useful for develpers and modders.
 - `tag/interface`: Tools that modify or extend the user interface.
+- `tag/fps`: Tools that help you manage FPS drop.
+- `tag/fix`: Tools that fix specific bugs.
+- `tag/mod`: Tools that introduce new gameplay elements.
+- `tag/armok`: Tools that give you complete control over various aspects of the game.
+- `tag/animals`: Tools that help you manage animals.
+- `tag/buildings`: Tools that help you work with placing or configuring buildings and furniture.
+- `tag/items`: Tools that create or modify in-game items.
+- `tag/jobs`: Tools that create or modify jobs.
+- `tag/map`: Map modification.
+- `tag/labors`: Tools that deal with labor assignment.
+- `tag/units`: Tools that create or modify units.
+- `tag/stockpiles`: Tools that interact wtih stockpiles.
+- `tag/trees`: Tools that interact with trees and shrubs.